 Professionals should ensure language used in child protection processes is non-stigmatising and understood by children and families.
 All records, including pastoral notes and child protection files, should have a central focus on the child's voice and perspective.
-Cults Academy follow the ACC 'Guidance for Practitioners - Pastoral Notes'.
-Recording Pastoral Notes - Guidance (20.08.2021).pdf
+Cults Academy follow the ACC Information Management Procedure.